DaemonAlchemist/unstateless/README.md

 import { inject, mergeProps } from "unstateless";
 import { WorkspaceSelectorProps} from "./WorkspaceSelector.d";

-// Inject properties into the component type Props = WorkspaceSelectorProps & IWorkspace;
+// Inject the workspace properties into the component type Props = WorkspaceSelectorProps & IWorkspace;
 const connect = inject(mergeProps(injectWorkspace));

-const workspaces:string[] = ["Personal", "Work", "School"];
+// Hardcode some sample workspaces const workspaces:string[] = ["Personal", "Work", "School"];

-// The WorkplaceSelector component:  Note that since setWorkplace
-// comes from a shared state hook, changing the workspace here will
+// The WorkplaceSelector component:  Changing the workspace here will
 // cause the App component to rerender with the new value automatically export const WorkspaceSelector = connect((props:Props) =>
     <>